javbotero/Outer-Coast/_includes/summer-seminar.md

 The Summer Seminar runs July 6 - August 4, 2018 in Sitka, Alaska.

-For more information on the Summer Seminar (including course information and cost of attendance), please peruse our full Summer Seminar [Program Overview](https://docs.google.com/document/d/17uKQuDQ-DmsDRuoPbSXRT9VK5i_VXQHQIBX-O9hsX44/edit).
+For more information on the Summer Seminar (including course information and cost of attendance), see our full Summer Seminar [Program Overview](https://docs.google.com/document/d/17uKQuDQ-DmsDRuoPbSXRT9VK5i_VXQHQIBX-O9hsX44/edit).

 <!-- This inserts the Faculty images -->
 {% include summer-seminar_faculty-photos.html %}

 ***

-### Student Application Materials
+### Student Applications

-**Student Applications Due: March 31, 2018, 11:59 p.m.
-AKDT**
+**We are no longer accepting student applications for the 2018 Summer Seminar**
-**Teacher Recommendations Due: April 8, 2018, 11:59 p.m.
-AKDT**
+**Admissions decisions are made on a rolling basis up until April 22, 2018**

 A complete application includes: